Rugby-Champions Cup fixtures between French and UK clubs postponed due to travel curbs | Sports-Games

 Rugby-Champions Cup fixtures between French and UK clubs postponed due to travel curbs

-Rugby Champions Cup fixtures between French and UK clubs scheduled for this weekend have been postponed in light of new COVID-19 travel curbs introduced by the French government, European Professional Club Rugby said on Friday.
+Rugby Champions Cup and Challenge Cup fixtures between French and UK clubs scheduled for this weekend have been postponed in light of new COVID-19 travel curbs introduced by the French government, European Professional Club Rugby (EPCR) said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)